-- Saves normal world context and restores secure world context from last secure world exit (which will have IRQ and FIQ blocked) - 2.
-Clears SCR FIQ when clearing SCR NS - 3.
-Sets "FIQ" as parameter to secure world entry - 4.
-Does a return from exception into secure context - 5.
-Secure world unmasks FIQs because of the "FIQ" parameter - 6.
-FIQ is received as in exception using the state vector - 7.
-The state vector handle returns from exception in secure world - 8.
-Secure world issues an SMC to return to normal world - 9.
-Monitor saves secure world context and restores normal world context - 10.
-Does a return from exception into restored context
+- 2. Clears SCR\FIQ when clearing SCR\NS - 3.
+Does a return from exception into OP-TEE OS via the secure interrupt entry point - 4.
+OP-TEE OS handles the native interrupt directly in the entry point - 5.
+OP-TEE OS issues an SMC to return to normal world - 6.
+The monitor saves the secure world context and restores the normal world context - 7.
+Does a return from exception into the restored context

-Fig. 3: FIQ received when SCR_NS is set
+Fig. 3: Secure interrupt received when SCR\NS is set

-Deliver FIQ to secure world when SCR_NS is cleared
+Deliver FIQ to secure world when SCR\NS is cleared